UDL-LIRIS/python-openwebui-bootstraping-examples/Readme.md

 export MODEL_ID=llama3:70b
 ```

 Asserting that the model is functional requires a proper `OPENWEBUI_API_ENDPOINT` definition.
-But if at some point you get an error message of the form `{"detail":"Model 'llamaa3:70' was not found"}`, you should tune the `MODEL_ID` variable.
+But if at some point you get an error message of the form `{"detail":"Model 'llamaaa3:70' was not found"}`, (model was misspelled with a trailing triple `aaa`) you should tune the `MODEL_ID` variable. <!-- cspell:ignore llamaaa -->

 Note that for some python libraries like LiteL FIXME